2018 NBA draft: Draft lottery

 The NBA draft lottery took place during the playoffs on May 15, 2018.
 This year will be the last time it uses what was originally the updated system for the NBA draft lottery to upgrade draft odds for teams in the lower regions of the NBA.
 Starting in 2019 onward, the newer updated draft lottery will give the bottom 3 teams equal odds for the No. 1 pick, while some of the teams higher up the NBA draft would get an increased chance for a top-four pick instead of a top-three pick like in this year, thus hoping to discourage teams from potentially losing games on purpose for higher draft picks (and potentially better talent in the process).
 There were also two tiebreakers involved for lottery odds this season; the first involved the Dallas Mavericks having one more result favoring them having the No. 1 pick over the Atlanta Hawks after splitting the odds together, while the second tiebreaker had the Chicago Bulls splitting odds with the Sacramento Kings, resulting in the Bulls having slightly better odds on their end in the process.
 Funnily enough, both of the teams mentioned that lost the tiebreakers would wind up being in the Top 3 at the end of the NBA draft lottery.
 Furthermore, the Hawks would trade their Top 3 selection to Dallas for their selection in the draft instead.

 Eligibility and entrants

-The draft is conducted under the eligibility rules established in the league's 2017 collective bargaining agreement (CBA) with its player's union.
+The draft is conducted under the eligibility rules established in the league's 2017 collective bargaining agreement (CBA) with its players' union.
 The previous CBA that ended the 2011 lockout instituted no immediate changes to the draft but called for a committee of owners and players to discuss future changes.